There are things we can all do to protect ourselves and the people around us from getting or spreading COVID-19.

 How – Choose open areas where there is room to spread out.
 This is typically easier if there are fewer people and you are outdoors.
 Learn how to do this if you live in shared housing.

-When – Any time you are with people you don’t live with or who are outside of your trusted and small social circle.
-Even when other people around you are wearing masks, it is important to keep a distance as much as possible.
+When – Any time you are with unvaccinated people from more than one household or with people at increased risk of severe COVID-19 illness.
+Even when you are wearing masks, it is important to keep a distance.

 TIP Add visual and physical clues to remind yourself to keep 6 feet (2 meters) apart.
 For example, arrange seating to be farther apart, or use a garden hose to divide your backyard (this works great for kids, too!).